Skip to main content

 " Go, and talk."
 Saubhagyawati smiled.
 Chakrapani walked in with a grim face.

-" Kunwarsa said I could find you here Bhabisa, Maharanisa has called you to her chambers.
+" Kunwarsa said I could find you here, Bhabisa.
+Maharanisa has called you to her chambers.
 It's urgent."
-His words made them stare at each other as Ajabde ran home.
+His words made them stare at each other as Ajabdeh ran home.

 She stopped at the door of Ranima's chamber to find everyone gathered there.
-The queens, the princes, the princesses, him.
+The queens, the princes, the princesses, and he.
 As she walked in, Ranima walked up to her.
-Majali Ma looked worried and Padmavati looked like she was going to cry.
+Majali Ma looked worried, and Padmavati looked like she was going to cry.

 " The Afghans.
 They have chosen their place and have camped there without prior notice."
 Ranima was visibly angry.